Sanoviv Response to COVID-19

 - Boost your immune system with quality nutrition supplements, especially vitamin C and D. Herbs such as elderberry and goldenseal may also help support the immune system.

-- Stay well hydrated – pure water is the most beneficial.
+- Stay well hydrated – pure water is the most beneficial beverage you should drink regularly.
 Other healthy beverages include: coconut water, herbal teas, and bone broth.
 Drinking small amounts frequently will keep you hydrated better than gulping large quantities infrequently.

 - If you tend to get infections easily, consider nasal irrigation with a saline spray 1-2x daily.